What Is Proof Texting?

 • The events preceding and following a Bible verse; and

-• Passages written before and after a verse.
+• Passages that appear before and after a verse.

 People who proof text don’t always follow good Bible study methods.
 They lift verses that, on the surface, appear to support their belief.
 This is why we say on this platform: “It’s not enough to know what the Bible says.
 You must know what it means by what it says.”
 The Bible even tells us to rightly divide the word of truth (2 Timothy 2:15).